Preservation (library and archive): Legal and ethical issues

 Reformatting, or in any other way copying an item's contents, raises obvious copyright issues.
 In many cases, a library is allowed to make a limited number of copies of an item for preservation purposes.
 In the United States, certain exceptions have been made for libraries and archives.

 Ethics will play an important role in many aspects of the conservator's activities.
 When choosing which objects are in need of treatment, the conservator should do what is best for the object in question and not yield to pressure or opinion from outside sources.
 Conservators should refer to the AIC Code of Ethics and Guidelines for Practice, which states that the conservation professional must "strive to attain the highest possible standards in all aspects of conservation."

 One instance in which these decisions may get tricky is when the conservator is dealing with cultural objects.
 The AIC Code of Ethics and Guidelines for Practice has addressed such concerns, stating "All actions of the conservation professional must be governed by an informed respect for cultural property, its unique character and significance and the people or person who created it."
 This can be applied in both the care and long-term storage of objects in archives and institutions.

-It is important that preservation specialists to be respectful of cultural property and the societies that created it, it is also important for them to be aware of international and national laws pertaining to stolen items.
+It is important that preservation specialists be respectful of cultural property and the societies that created it, and it is also important for them to be aware of international and national laws pertaining to stolen items.
 In recent years there has been a rise in nations seeking out artifacts that have been stolen and are now in museums.
 In many cases museums are working with the nations to find a compromise to balance the need for reliable supervision as well as access for both the public and researchers.